puppetlabs/bolt/documentation/projects.md

 In addition to working with your local Bolt content, Bolt projects give you a way to share that content with other users in your organization.
-You can create orchestration that is specific to the infrastructure you're working with, and then commit the project directory to git for others to consume.
+You can create orchestration that is specific to the infrastructure you're working with, and then commit the project directory to version control for others to consume.

 Here is an example of a typical project with a task, a plan, and an inventory file: